ndangalasinh/ny_taxi_data/README.md

     ```
     pip install conda
     ```
-    - Then you can create you own virtual en
+    - Then you can create you own virtual environment.
+The code below will create a virtual env with "myenv as the name.
     ```
     conda create --name myenv python=3.9
     ```